 But you must choose an ISO corresponding to your processor architecture.
-In other words, decide between a 32 bits or a 64 bits version, or again between an i386 or an amd64 version.
+In other words, decide between a 32-bit or a 64-bit version, or again between an i386 or an amd64 version.

-Note that the "32 bits" version will run on a "64 bits" computer, but not vice-versa.
+Note that the "32-bit" version will run on a "64-bit" computer, but not vice-versa.